top of page

 Lucha Libre, which translates as “free fighting”, is a Mexican style of wrestling where fighters enter the ring in flamboyant capes and outlandish suits, wear mythical and colourful masks, perform acrobatic moves and fly from spectacular heights.
-These are not regular wrestlers, these are the iconic legends and superheroes of Mexico and they are coming to London to perform in “The Greatest Spectacle of Lucha Libre”.
+These are not regular wrestlers, these are the iconic legends and superheroes of Mexico.

 Luchadores are traditionally represented by two categories.
 Rudos, the bad guys or “heels”, who do all to win by using underhanded tactics or by breaking the rules, and técnicos, the good guys or “faces”, literally “technicians”, who play by the rule book, use more complex and spectacular moves.

 Masks have been used since the dawn of lucha libre in the early part of the 20th century, and have a historical significance to Mexico in general, dating back to the days of the Aztecs.
-Early masks were very simple with basic colours to distinguish the wrestler.
-In modern lucha libre, masks are colourfully designed to evoke the images of animals, gods, ancient heroes, and other archetypes, whose identity the luchador takes on during a performance.
-The mask is considered “sacred” to a degree; so much so that fully removing an opponent’s mask during a match is ground for disqualification.
+Masks are colourfully designed to evoke the images of animals, gods, ancient heroes, and other archetypes, whose identity the luchador takes on during a performance.

 During their careers, masked luchadores will often be seen in public wearing their masks and keeping up the culture of Lucha Libre, they will still go to great lengths to conceal their true identities; in effect, the mask is synonymous with the luchador.